 Tempt Your Taste Buds in Southern West Michigan

 The Boulevard Inn & Bistro in St. Joseph is nestled atop the bluff overlooking Lake Michigan, where you’ll be able to enjoy a delightful lunch, dinner or a signature cocktail.
 Their style takes advantage of local, fresh, and seasonal ingredients that are simply and elegantly prepared.
 The chef and his staff are here to provide you with a dynamic dining experience or a simple bite to eat.

-The St. Joe Farmers Market is every Saturday from 9am to 2pm through October 14th.
+The St. Joe Farmers Market is every Saturday from 9am to 2pm through mid-October.
 Going to the downtown Farmers Market used to be limited to selecting your own ripe, succulent fruits and vegetables.
 Now, Saturday mornings at the market include jams, honey, hearth-baked breads and fine pastries, perennials, cut flowers, organic vegetables, and so much more!
 Take the time to chat with vendors who will share recipes, planting recommendations, and cooking tips.